chadeldridge/jerrors/README.md

 ### Error Logging

 #### Error.Log()
 An Error can be logged directly by calling Error.Log().
-By default Log() will print to STDERR.
+By default Log() will print to os.Stderr.
 ```go
 err := jerrors.New(jerrors.ERROR, "simple error message")
 err.Log()